Ju777/THP_02dev_w7d5-mobx-social-network/README.md

-# Learn REDUX and the global state management.
+# Learn Mobx and the global state management.

 ## Welcome on ChitChat !
-This website is a training to React, global state handling (with Redux) and tokens.
+This website is a training to React, global state handling (with Mobx) and tokens.
 Here, authentification and routing will be used to create a small social media website.

 #### How to use this application ?
 You have to get 2 repos : the first is the API, the second is the application.
 ##### To run the API :